dina-lab3D/NanoNet/README.md

 # NanoNet

-NanoNet - a rapid nanobody modeling tool. for citation, please cite our paper: https://www.biorxiv.org/content/10.1101/2021.08.03.454917v1 (preprint)
+NanoNet - a rapid nanobody modeling tool. for citation, please cite our paper: https://www.frontiersin.org/articles/10.3389/fimmu.2022.958584/full

-How to run NanoNet from google Colaboratory (currently doesn't support side chains reconstruction):
+How to run NanoNet from google Colaboratory:

-    1. Just make a copy of the Colab notebook (NanoNet.ipynb) in your drive.
+    1. Open the Colab notebook (NanoNet.ipynb).
-    2. select protein type (Nb/mAb heavy chain or TCR VB).
+    2. Select protein type (Nb/mAb heavy chain or TCR VB).
-    3. select input type (sequence or path to a fasta file)
+    3. Select input type (sequence or path to a fasta file)
-    4. Provide Nb sequence/fasta.
+    4. Provide a Nb sequence/fasta.
+    5. Select whether or not you want to reconstruct the side chains.
-    5. Press the 'Run all' option.
+    6. Press the 'Run all' option.

 How to run NanoNet locally: